zlskey/encrypted-note/README.md

 # encrypted-note

-Web app build with MERN stack
+Web app build with MERN stack.
+You can try it [here](https://zlskey.pl)

 ## Technologies
 * React.js as frontend